Compositeness of near-threshold $s$-wave resonances: Trajectory of complex compositeness

-In this section, we consider the trajectory of the compositeness $X$ in the complex $X$ plane to understand the behavior of the elementarity $\mathcal{Z}$ in Fig.~3 (a).
-As shown in Eq.~(2), the eigenmomentum $k^{-}$ in the ERE is determined by the scattering length $a_{0}$ and effective range $r_{e}$.
-At the same time, the compositeness $X$ is also calculated by $a_{0}$ and $r_{e}$ as seen in Eq.~(6).
-From these features of the ERE, we can obtain the trajectory of $X$ corresponding to that of the pole position by varying $a_{0}$ and $r_{e}$.
-Here, we vary the scattering length from $1/a_{0}=\infty$ to $-\infty$ with the fixed $r_{e}$ being negative.
-With this variation of $a_{0}$, the pole $k^{-}$ moves from the bound state to the resonance through the virtual state and virtual state with width~\cite{Hyodo:2013iga}.
+In this section, we consider the trajectory of the compositeness $X$ in the complex $X$ plane by varying the inverse scattering length $1/a_{0}$ with a fixed negative effective range $r_{e}$.
+This analysis is performed to understand the behavior of the elementarity $\mathcal{Z}$ in Fig.~\ref{fig:Z-ratio} (a).
+As shown in Eq.~\eqref{eq:k-pm}, the eigenmomentum $k^{-}$ in the ERE is determined by the scattering length $a_{0}$ and effective range $r_{e}$.
+At the same time, the compositeness $X$ is also calculated by $a_{0}$ and $r_{e}$ as seen in Eq.~\eqref{eq:wbr}.
+From these features of the ERE, we can relate the compositeness $X$ to the pole position $k^{-}$.
+Here, we vary the scattering length from $1/a_{0}\to\infty$ to $-\infty$ with the fixed $r_{e}$ being negative.
+With this variation of $a_{0}$, the pole $k^{-}$ moves from the bound state to the resonance through the virtual state~\cite{Hyodo:2013iga}.

 We show the trajectory of the compositeness $X$ by the thick solid line in the complex $X$ plane in Fig.~\ref{fig:trajectory}.
 The $\mathcal{X,Y,Z}$ dominant regions in the complex $X$ plane are also shown with $\alpha=\alpha_{0}$.
 The triangle, square, circle, cross, and inverted triangle stand for the values of $X$ whose eigenmomenta are $k^{-}=+i\infty $ ($1/a_{0}=+\infty$), $k^{-}=0$ ($1/a_{0}=0$), $k^{-}=i/r_{e}$ [$1/a_{0}=1/(2r_{e})$], $k^{-}=(-1+i)/r_{e}$ ($1/a_{0}=1/r_{e}$), and $k^{-}=+\infty+i/r_{e}$ ($1/a_{0}=-\infty$), respectively.